Ukraine war: World must act now to stop Russia nuclear threat - Zelensky

 President Zelensky urged Russians to "fight for your body, rights and soul", saying: "These mobilised kids now, they come without machine guns, armoured jackets, they are just cannon fodder....
 If they don't want to be kebab… they need to fight [for their lives].

-"Because only this people can replace him, strip him of his power and give it to another person."
+"Because only these people can replace him, strip him of his power and give it to another person."